 - a.
 If you are unable to attend the 4-H General Project Show with good cause, you must fill out an Absentee Excuse Form, stating a valid reason for not being present.
-The exhibitor, a parent/guardian and the exhibitor's 4-H leader must sign this form.
-Completed forms MUST be in the Extension Office at least two weeks prior to the event.
-Forms that do not have all designated signatures (member, parent and leader) are considered incomplete.
+The exhibitor, a parent/guardian, and the exhibitor's 4-H leader must sign this form.
+Completed forms MUST be in the Extension Office by July 8.
+Forms that do not have all designated signatures (member, parent, and leader) are considered incomplete. - b.
 Please request work schedules that allow you to be present for judging if at all possible.
-Advance notice of fair dates should give sufficient time to most employers who are willing to cooperate. - b.
+Advance notice of fair dates should give sufficient time to most employers who are willing to cooperate. - c.
 The Absentee Exhibitor Form must be attached to each exhibit.
 Answer all questions thoroughly in your own words.
-Answers may be printed or typed. - c.
+Answers may be printed or typed. - d.
 The Absentee Excuse Form and Absentee Exhibitor Form are available from the Extension office in Stronghurst.
 It is the responsibility of each exhibitor to procure these forms and the required signatures by the deadlines. - 15.
 4-H Exhibits will not be judged in the Junior or Open Shows.
 Junior or Open Show exhibit tags should not be attached to 4-H exhibits and will be removed from the 4-H exhibits prior to 4-H judging.
 The project will remain in the 4-H show.
-If after judging an exhibit is found by Extension Staff to have been judged in both the 4-H show and the Junior or Open Show, the 4-H exhibit tag and ribbon will be removed, the project will be displayed in the Junior/Open Show and the project will not be eligible to receive a 4-H award or premium. - 16.
-State Fair intentions are due at the time of project pick-up.
-Please have State Fair Forms completed.
+If after judging, an exhibit that is found by Extension Staff to have been judged in both the 4-H show and the Junior or Open Show, the 4-H exhibit tag and ribbon will be removed, the project will be displayed in the Junior/Open Show and the project will not be eligible to receive a 4-H award or premium.

+- 16. State Fair intentions are due at the time of project pick-up.
+Please have State Fair forms completed.
 If State Fair intentions are not declared at Project Check-out, State Fair Alternates may be given the opportunity to go in your place.
-If someone else is picking up your Selected for State Fair exhibit, please send these declaration items with.
+If someone else is picking up your Selected for State Fair exhibit, please send these declaration items with them. - 17.
+We will no longer be provided CAR passes to sell to exhibitors.
+Exhibitors will be able to purchase parking around the edge of the fairgrounds or purchase public parking the day of their exhibition.
+We WILL continue to offer discounted entry tickets for people.